zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/transformations/transformations.md

     <copy>https://<Your Public IP Address>/Boston/adminsrvr</copy>
     ```

-2. Update REPLICAT IREP parameters by adding the attributes to map the Environment Variables to the audit table.
+2. Update IREP Replicat parameters by adding the attributes to map the Environment Variables to the audit table.
 Add the following after *useridalias command :

     ```
     <copy>